 Stories for Earth is a climate change podcast.
 Created by Forrest Brown, Stories for Earth seeks to foster hope and emotional resilience by discussing cultural narratives that contain parallels and takeaways to our current predicament.
 Cultural narratives provide stories for our past, present, and future, and Stories for Earth critically engages with these narratives through all mediums.

 Stories are the lens through which we view the world.
 We humans use stories to make sense of life, process hard-to-understand events and processes, and to forge our identities, among other reasons.
-Stories have helped us overcome countless struggles in the past, so we believe stories have a big role to play in helping us defeat the climate crisis.
+Stories have helped us overcome countless struggles in the past, so we believe stories have a big role to play in helping us face the climate crisis.

-Diversity statement and acknowledgement of environmental injustice
+Diversity statement and acknowledgement of environmental racism

 A letter from Forrest Brown